dhil/pthandlers/README.md

 delimiter `del` with a reference `k` to the child stack `s2`, and sets the stack pointer to point to the top of the parent stack `s1`.
-Similarly, to resume `s2`, the thread `s1` simply has to unblock `s2` and subsequently block itself --- depending on which delimited control operator is being encoded the delimiter `del` may or may not be reinstalled.
-Again conceptually the stack pointer would be set to point to the top of the child stack `s2`.
+Similarly, to resume `s2`, the thread `s1` simply has to unblock `s2` and subsequently block itself --- whether `del` gets reinstalled depends on the exact nature of the control operator of choice.
+Following the resumption, the stack pointer is, conceptually, set to point to the top of the child stack `s2`.

 ```
 After stack suspension